Banana Pancakes and a Hike! Kourtney Kardashian 'Loves Sundays' with Her Kids

 RELATED: Kourtney Kardashian and Niece Stormi Enjoy Some Sweet Bonding Time — See the Cute Clip

 Later in the day, Kardashian took her kids hiking with a few friends, sharing an adorable group shot as well as a close-up of their muddied shoes.
+(The star wore Westward Leaning’s Volt sunglasses for the excursion.)

 RELATED: Kourtney Kardashian Posts Bikini Photo Taken by 8-Year-Old Son Mason Disick